exasol/virtual-schemas/doc/dialects/athena.md

 The Athena SQL Dialect supports Amazon's [AWS Athena](https://aws.amazon.com/athena/), a managed service that lets you read files on S3 as if they were part of a relational database.

->(i) Information for DbVisualizer users
->To tell DbVisualizer that a part of a script should be handled as a single statement, you can insert an SQL block begin identifier just >before the block and an end identifier after the block.
-The delimiter must be the only text on the line.
-The default value for the >Begin Identifier is --/ and for the End Identifier it is /.

-## JDBC Driver

-### Registering the JDBC Driver in EXAOperation
+## Registering the JDBC Driver in EXAOperation

 First download the [Athena JDBC driver](https://docs.aws.amazon.com/athena/latest/ug/connect-with-jdbc.html).